OneillWillam17/Password-Gen/README.md

 # Password.py
 Contains the method's that generate the password and/or passphrase, also includes variables that alter the resulting password (such as including numbers or symbols)

+# Wordlist.txt
+Contains a list of 3000 common english words for use in the passphrase generator